Frequently asked questions

 Truyu can alert you when your data is found on the dark web (through our data breach alerts service), or when your identity has been used (through our ID usage alerts service).
 Without a Truyu account you may miss the opportunity to proactively remediate the situation when your data or identity may have been used without your authority.

-Rather than cancelling your account, we recommend you consider retaining the data breach alerts service, which bears no subscription cost, which still notifies you if your details are detected in a data breach.
+Rather than cancelling your account, we recommend you consider retaining the data breach alerts service, which bears no subscription cost, which still notifies you if your email address is detected in a data breach.

 To delete your Truyu account, go to “Settings” and tap “Delete account”